BROWSTY/CV_PROJECT/README.md

 * Keras

-* It is necessary to consider the following versions of these libraries
+Moreover, it is necessary to use and consider the following versions of these libraries

 | Library  | Version |
 | ---------| ------- |